knttnk/pyctrl-block-diagram/README.md

 pbd.show_block_diagram(T)
 ```

-Then this block diagram will be displayed in your browser:
+The following block diagram will be displayed in your browser:

 ```mermaid
 ---